Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 Blond Studio Platinum bleaching by L’Oréal Professionnel 500ml

 From L’Oréal Professionnel I am a big fan of shampoos, but not so much of this bleach.
 The reason is that it lifts only 6 tones, which for me is not enough.
 Of course, I have to mention it because it is a completely innovative product in terms of formula and may depending on what you are looking for, it may be your star product.
 Instead of coming in bleaching powders, it comes in cream.
 Just like a dye.
-And as for others, you have to mix it with hydrogen peroxide separately.
+And as for others, you have to mix it with developer separately.

 I also want to include it in this list because it is an ammonia-free bleach.
 And I know there are people who are interested in non-toxic products, so there you have this option.

 2. Apply bleaching

 Apply bleaching to hair.
 Either through highlights, all over the hair or just the root.

 As a general rule, bleaching takes 45 minutes to raise 10 shades.
 But this varies greatly depending on the type of hair and effect to achieve.